-Unclaimed property - Unclaimed property represents refunds to members of deposits, membership fees received and patronage refunds received which have not been claimed.
+Unclaimed property - Unclaimed property represents refunds to members of deposits, membership fees received, and patronage refunds received which have not been claimed.
 After five years and appropriate notification, such amounts may be credited back to the Cooperative as donated capital.
+Unclaimed property balance is included within accrued liabilities.